eunicewly/GEOL0069week4/README.md

 ## Echos of sea ice and lead
 ### 2 classes
-We now run the GMM to distinguish sea ice from lead, and then plot the the average echo shape of sea ice and lead:
+We now run the GMM to classify data into 2 classes to distinguish sea ice from lead, and then plot the the average echo shape of sea ice and lead:
 ```
 gmm = GaussianMixture(n_components=2, random_state=0)
 gmm.fit(data_cleaned[(flag_cleaned==1)|(flag_cleaned==2)])